Savor these innovative keto-kosher Passover desserts that bring modern twists to traditional Seder sweets without breaking your diet.

 • Keto charoset truffles transform the traditional Passover dish into bite-sized desserts using almond flour and sugar-free ingredients.

-• Berry-coconut matzo bark made with almond flour crackers delivers a crunchy, low-carb alternative to conventional Passover desserts.
+• Berry-coconut matzo bark made with almond-flour crackers offers a crunchy, low-carb alternative to conventional Passover desserts.

 Almond Flour Macaroons With Sugar-Free Chocolate Drizzle